 Water Quality Assessment

-Wyoming’s Integrated 305(b) and 303(d) Report combines the requirements of both reports into a single document and is available here.
+Wyoming’s Integrated 305(b) and 303(d) Report combines the requirements of both reports into a single document.
 Previous versions of Wyoming’s Integrated 305(b) and 303(d) Report are available in the reports section of this site.

 The public review draft of Wyoming’s 2020 Integrated 305(b) and 303(d) Report is available at the link above.
 Comments on the draft may be submitted beginning January 6, 2020 and ending at 5:00 p.m.
 (MST) on February 20, 2020.
 Written comments should be sent to Ronald Steg, Wyoming Department of Environmental Quality, 510 Meadowview Drive, Lander, Wyoming, 82520.
 Electronic comments may only be submitted through and accepted by the WDEQ comment portal provided at http://wq.wyomingdeq.commentinput.com/